ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 -   [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
 -   Lab 1: Load sensor data into HDFS
 -   Lab 2: Data Manipulation with Apache Hive
--   Lab 3: Use Pig to compute Driver Risk Factor/ Lab 4: Use Spark to compute Driver Risk Factor
+-   Lab 3: Use Pig to compute Driver Risk Factor
--   Working Zeppelin installation
+-   Lab 4: Use Spark to compute Driver Risk Factor
 -   Allow yourself approximately one hour to complete this tutorial.

 ## Outline